 1. When the UE needs to send uplink data, e.g. for small data transfers or short bursts of data, the UE provides the RAN Context Cookie or the Single Context Cookie to the network to enable the network to re-establish the context.
 In case of multiple packet transmissions, the UE needs to provide the Cookie only one time, e.g. piggybacking them in the first PDU.
 The UE uses best effort transport (e.g. a default bearer) to transmit the PDUs.

 2. The UE may also establish a SM context upon receiving the Context Cookie, in order to cater for scenarios where the UE may have moved from the original location where the Context Cookie was created, determines if it is capable of verifying the Context Cookie (e.g. the Context Cookie was generated by the functional entity that receives it).
 If not, it requests the Context Cookie verification from the functional entity that generated it, otherwise it directly verifies the Context Cookie.
 Upon successful verification, the network accepts the UE PDU and transfers it according to the context information without re-establishing the full context.
 The UE only provides the cookies in the initial PDU.
 When the UE becomes idle, the network then releases the context information again.

+3. The network may create and deliver a new Context Cookie to the UE.
+This may happen e.g. due to the UE mobility (e.g. the UE may have moved between different areas of an AN or to a different AN).

 Editor's note: The AN forwards the CN Context Cookie and the PDU to an entity similar to the EPC C-SGN (CIoT Serving Gateway Node) that would verify the cookie and transmits the PDU.

-Editor's note: It is FFS when the network generates a new Context Cookie, e.g. to deal with mobility scenarios.

 6.3.5.2.3 Small Data Transfer with Cookie-based context re-establishment

 In this example, it is assumed that the UE SM context is established before the UE becomes idle, and that it involves the establishment of a PDU Session connected to a data network via an UP-GW.